New SKF boss makes mark with move to cut 1,500 jobs

 The cutbacks are a sign that new chief executive Alrik Danielson, who took over at the turn of the year, is tackling some of the challenges facing SKF as a result of tough competition in low-growth markets.

-SKF forecast flat demand in the first quarter after reporting adjusted fourth-quarter operating profit of 2.1 billion crowns (169 million pounds) up from 1.8 billion a year ago, in line with a mean forecast in a Reuters poll of analysts.
+SKF forecast flat demand in the first quarter after reporting adjusted fourth-quarter operating profit of 2.1 billion crowns ($257 million) up from 1.8 billion a year ago, in line with a mean forecast in a Reuters poll of analysts.

 Gothenburg-based SKF, a rival of Germany's Schaeffler AG [SCHFN.UL] and U.S. manufacturer Timken (TKR.N), said it expected flat demand in Europe and Latin America but a slight upturn in North America and Asia.